OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 | **Checking For Open TCP Ports** | The frida-server process binds to TCP port 27042 by default.
 Check whether this port is open is another method of detecting the daemon. | This method detects frida-server in its default mode, but the listening port can be changed via a command line argument, so bypassing this is a little too trivial. |
 | **Checking For Ports Responding To D-Bus Auth** | `frida-server` uses the D-Bus protocol to communicate, so you can expect it to respond to D-Bus AUTH.
 Send a D-Bus AUTH message to every open port and check for an answer, hoping that `frida-server` will reveal itself. | This is a fairly robust method of detecting `frida-server`, but Frida offers alternative modes of operation that don't require frida-server. |

 Please remember that this table is far from exhaustive.
-We could also start talking about:
+For example, two other possible detection mechanisms are:

 - [named pipes](https://en.wikipedia.org/wiki/Named_pipe "Named Pipes") (used by frida-server for external communication), or
 - detecting [trampolines](https://en.wikipedia.org/wiki/Trampoline_%28computing%29 "Trampolines") (see "[Prevent bypassing of SSL certificate pinning in iOS applications](https://www.guardsquare.com/en/blog/iOS-SSL-certificate-pinning-bypassing "Prevent bypassing of SSL certificate pinning in iOS applications")" for further explanation and sample code for detection of trampolines in an iOS app)